nicocouz/nicocouz/README.md

 # Hi, I'm Nicolas 👋

 Welcome to my GitHub profile!
-I'm a JS developer passionate about building impactful projects with modern technologies.
+I'm a Javascript developer passionate about building impactful projects with modern technologies.

 ---